 Application for Skills Assessment for the Purposes of Migration - Aircraft Pilots

 CASA issues skills assessments to aircraft pilots applying to the Department of Immigration and Citizenship for a visa via the General Skilled Migration (GSM) program.
 CASA plays no other role in the migration process.
-Applicants requiring information about migration issues should consult the Department of Immigration and Citizenship web site.
+Applicants requiring information about migration issues should consult the Department of Immigration and Border Protection's web site.

 Skills assessment application